hkumar1729/EmployWise-Admin/README.md

 ```

 ---
-Open your browser and visit http://localhost:5173.
+- Open your browser and visit http://localhost:5173.

+- Website is deployed on vercel visit: https://employ-wise-admin.vercel.app/login
+- Use credentials to login: email: eve.holt@reqres.in and password: cityslicka